diriano/labbces/content/authors/jtabima/_index.md

 ---
 # Display name
-title: Laura Natalia Gonzalez Garcia
+title: Javier Tabima

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Undergrad student and then graduate (master) student
+role: Researcher

 # Organizations/Affiliations
 organizations: